napoleonmm83/frame/README.md

 4. Add private key to frame

-    rename the json file to firebase.json
+    Rename the json file to firebase.json.

     _This is working with Windows CMD.
 Replace ip with your rasperry ip._

   ```sh